Answer to Interview Question: How to handle confidential information

 Avoid discussing confidential matters in public spaces or over unsecured networks.

-1. Concrete Example:
+1. Concrete Example on Confidentiality:

 Example: “In my previous role, I was responsible for managing confidential employee records.
 To ensure their protection, I implemented several measures.
 Physical files were kept in a locked cabinet, and I was the only one with the key.
 Digital records were stored in an encrypted database, accessible only through multi-factor authentication.
 When sharing information via email, I always encrypted the files and used secure email services.
 Additionally, I was careful to never discuss sensitive information in public areas or on unsecured networks.”